solonas13/ius/README.md

 How to run
 ===

-To run, for example, the MWST-SE index, you can execute the following:
+To run, for example, the MWST-SE index, you can execute the following after creating the patterns:

 ```
 cd MWST-SE